 There are three different sizes you can choose to start: small, medium, large.
 It will help you understand how the background size is optimal for you.
 To save money at the start, choose a background of small size; as a rule, for low compositions, a height of 72 cm is more than enough.

 How to Save Money on Backgrounds?

 The passion for food photography, unfortunately, is not cheap.
 Often, especially at the start, the question is what to choose: a tripod or background, props, or training.
 I will share some tips on how you can save money.

-I hope this article has answered many questions about choosing the first backgrounds, if you still have questions, write to us.
+I hope this article has answered many questions about choosing the first background; write to us if you still have questions.
 We will select the option that will be optimal for you.

 You may also like to read: Fashion Photography: Discover the Secrets to Success in Fashion Photography

-Note: All backgrounds can be categorized as warm, cool, and neutral.
-The background temperature depends on the main background color and its sub tone, it is indicated in each product card.
+Note: All backgrounds can be categorized as warm, calm, and neutral.
+The background temperature depends on the primary background color and its subtone; it is indicated in each product card.